verilator/verilator/docs/guide/extensions.rst

    :option:`public_flat` signals.

-   To force a marked signal from C++, set the corresponding `__VforceVal` variable to the desired value, and the `__VforceEn` signal to the bitmask indicating which bits of the signal to force.
+   To force a marked signal from C++, set the corresponding `__VforceVal` variable to the desired value, and the `__VforceEn` signal to the bit-mask indicating which bits of the signal to force.
 To force all bits of the target signal, set `__VforceEn` to all ones.
 To release the signal (or part thereof), set appropriate bits of the `__VforceEn` signal to zero.